cvennevik/cvennevik.github.io/src/blog/fun-with-svg-text.md

 Last weekend, I redesigned my blog.
 As part of this redesign, I wanted to make something fun for my front page.
 I started sketching a bit on paper, got an idea, and soon I was doing a search for "css curved text".

-The first result I found was a the [Curved Text Along a Path tutorial](https://css-tricks.com/snippets/svg/curved-text-along-path/) by Geoff Graham on CSS Tricks.
+The first result I found was the [Curved Text Along a Path tutorial](https://css-tricks.com/snippets/svg/curved-text-along-path/) by Geoff Graham on CSS Tricks.
 It demonstrates how to add curved text to a web page using an inline SVG.

 It was perfect.